edlea/DesktopAMP/README.md

 # Accelerated Mobile Pages

-The [AMP Project](https://www.ampproject.org) aims to improve the experience of reading web content on mobile clients.
+The [AMP Project](https://www.ampproject.org) aims to improve the experience of reading web content on mobile clients, while maintaining publisher's ability to make money from their content (ads!).

 For it to succeed, it needs to be adopted by clients.
 We built [Something](https://something.gd) because we felt this very pain-point and are passionate about improving how people